1. Skip to content

 Debates around #MeToo and intimacy coordinators haven't stopped the world's oldest film festival from "getting pretty steamy this year," according to actor Drew Starkey, who stars as Daniel Craig's lover in "Queer" — an adaptation of the pretty explicit William S. Burroughs novel about American GIs in Mexico in the 1950s.

-Nicole Kidman and "Triangle of Sadness" actor Harris Dickinson get it on in "Babygirl," which director Halina Reijn says was inspired by 90s erotic thrillers like "Basic Instinct," "Fatal Attraction" and "9 1/2 Weeks."
+Nicole Kidman and "Triangle of Sadness" actor Harris Dickinson get it on in "Babygirl," which director Halina Reijn said was inspired by '90s erotic thrillers like "Basic Instinct," "Fatal Attraction" and "9 1/2 Weeks."

 Kidman plays a high-powered CEO who puts her career and family on the line to begin a torrid affair with her much younger intern.